Lieutenant-governor (Australia)

 In Australia, a lieutenant-governor is a standing appointment for a deputy governor of a state, who acts in place of the governor if the governor is unable, unavailable or unwilling to act.

 Constitutionally, Australian state lieutenant-governors, administrators and chief justices of state supreme courts are normally separate offices.
 However, in many states, such as New South Wales, the Chief Justice of the Supreme Court is also the lieutenant-governor.
 In 2001, the Constitution of Queensland was amended to restore the office of lieutenant-governor in that state.
-When a state governor dies, resigns, or is absent, an administrator or acting governor would be appointed.
+When a state governor dies, resigns, or is absent, an administrator or acting governor is appointed.
 The state lieutenant-governors/administrators have no standing powers but stand ready to take up the governor's role.

 In some states, there is also a standing deputy governor, who can exercise only the powers which the governor delegates to him or her.

 New South Wales

 In New South Wales, there is a lieutenant-governor and an administrator, who takes up the duties of the Governor if the governor dies, resigns, or is absent.

 Since 1872 the office was permanently filled by the Chief Justice of New South Wales but the position may be retained by the chief justice after his/her retirement from the Supreme Court of New South Wales.

 If the lieutenant-governor becomes incapacitated while serving in the office of governor, the next most senior judge of the Supreme Court is sworn in as administrator.

 The lieutenant-governors/administrators have no standing powers but stand ready to act in the governor's position.

-Tom Bathurst, Chief Justice of the Supreme Court of New South Wales, is the current lieutenant governor.
+Andrew Bell, Chief Justice of the Supreme Court of New South Wales, is the current lieutenant governor.

 South Australia

 In South Australia, the lieutenant governor is appointed by the Governor at the governor's pleasure.
 The lieutenant governor acts as the vice-regal representative in the governor's absence.

 The lieutenant governor may act as administrator of the state at the request of the premier if the governor is on extended leave or the office is vacant.
 If the lieutenant governor is not available, the chief justice is next in line to be appointed.

-Brenda Wilson, CEO of the Cancer Council SA, is the current lieutenant governor.
+Richard Harris, an anaesthetist and amateur cave diver is the current lieutenant governor.
+He is most notable for being involved in the Tham Luang cave rescue.